 Žiča, during 800 years of its history

-During the turbulent medieval history in the Serbian territory, Žiča monastery was several times ruined, burnt, plundered and rebuilt, as well.
+During the turbulent medieval history in the Serbian territory, the Žiča monastery was several times ruined, burnt, plundered and rebuilt, as well.
 The valuable relics were taken away and most of the frescoes were destroyed.
-The first time Žiča was devasted by Bulgarians at the end of the 13th century.
-After more than 20 years, during the rule of the Serbian king Milutin, Žiča was renovated and some new frescoes were added in the church in the period from 1310 to 1316.
+The first time Žiča was devastated by Bulgarians was at the end of the 13th century.
+After more than 20 years, during the rule of the Serbian king Milutin, Žiča was renovated and some new frescoes were added to the church in the period from 1310 to 1316.

 The bigger restoration and partial reconstruction of the Žiča took place in 1953, and also in the last few years.
 In mid-October, a decision was made to continue the conservation works on the ground floor and façade of the Church.